 - Unwillingness to rebrand all your visual assets.
 If you just want a new business name and new logo and are not prepared to update all of your company’s visual assets to the new brand, you will simply confuse your customers and prospective customers.

 - New management wants to leave a mark.
 A new CEO or chief marketing officer might think that a rebrand is a quick solution to showing that the company is taking a new direction.
-But this is rarely helpful unless the rebrand is accompanied by deep institution changes that actually reflect this new direction.
+But this is rarely helpful unless the rebrand is accompanied by big institution changes that actually reflect this new direction.